Land One of the Fastest Growing Jobs with a Community College Degree

 Veterinarian Technicians

-Those with a passion for four-legged patients may find their niche as a veterinary technician or technologists.
+Those with a passion for four-legged patients may find their niche as veterinary technicians or technologists.
 These professionals work alongside veterinarians, performing diagnostic testing and assisting with the treatment of animals of all kinds.
-Veterinary technicians may work in private offices, clinics or animal hospitals, often serving as the link between doctors and pet owners.
+Veterinary technicians may work in private offices, clinics, or animal hospitals, often serving as the link between doctors and pet owners.

-Business Insider cites statistics that show the profession of the veterinary technician is predicted to grow by 52 percent between 2010 and 2020, with more than 41,000 jobs adding during that time frame.
-The average annual salary for a veterinary technician in 2010 was nearly $30,000 per year, and an associate degree is the common requirement for professionals to get their foot in the door of this profession.
+Business Insider cites statistics that show the profession of veterinary technician is predicted to grow by 52 percent between 2010 and 2020, with more than 41,000 jobs added during that time frame.
+The average annual salary for a veterinary technician in 2010 was nearly $30,000; an associate degree is a common requirement for professionals to get their foot in the door of this profession.

 Physical Therapist Assistants

-The job of a physical therapist assistant is a crucial one for helping patients get back on their feet after an injury or surgery.
+The job of a physical therapist assistant is crucial for helping patients get back on their feet after an injury or surgery.
 These professionals work directly with physical therapists to oversee exercises and other rehabilitative activities that help patients regain mobility and manage pain.
-Physical therapist assistants might work in nursing homes, hospitals or outpatient facilities, interacting directly with patients on a daily basis.
+Physical therapist assistants might work in nursing homes, hospitals, or outpatient facilities, interacting directly with patients on a daily basis.

-The Huffington Post cites job growth for physical therapist assistants to be between 44 and 45 percent.
-The publication also recommends an associate degree as the proper preparation for this career.
+The Huffington Post cites job growth for physical therapist assistants as between 44 and 45 percent.
+The publication also recommends an associate degree to prepare for this career.
 Physical therapist assistants had a median annual wage of $49,690 in 2010.

 Occupational Therapy Assistants

-Another profession that involves helping patients become independent once again is the occupational therapist assistant.
-This healthcare pro works with patients dealing with injuries, disability or recovery from surgery to regain the ability to do basic daily tasks like bathing and cooking.
-The work is typically done in a hospital, nursing center or outpatient care facility, although some may travel to patients’ homes as well.
+Another profession that involves helping patients become independent once again is occupational therapist assistant.
+This healthcare professional works with patients dealing with injuries, disability, or recovery from surgery to help them regain the ability to do basic daily tasks like bathing and cooking.
+The work is typically done in a hospital, nursing center, or outpatient care facility, although some may travel to patients’ homes as well.

 The Bureau of Labor Statistics predicts that job growth in this field will increase by more than 43 percent between 2010 and 20120.
 The annual average income for an occupational therapist assistant in 2010 was $27,430.